Accelerated Online Bachelor's Programs in Hawaii 2026

 Herzing University

 Herzing University has a dual enrollment MBA pathway, so you can complete a master's degree in business administration while completing your bachelor's degree.
-There are year-round, self-paced degree programs in computer science, behavioral health, technology, and business analytics.
+There are year-round, self-paced degree programs in computer science, behavioral health, information technology, and business analytics.

 Additional credit is available through professional certifications, CLEP or DSST exams, and military training.
 The total transfer credits aren't specified; an admissions advisor will evaluate your transcripts.